top of page

 Olive oil fried eggs with za'taar

-Za'atar is a Levantine cuisine mix of herbs and spices including marjoram, sumac, thyme, sesame seeds and other ingredients.
-It is used both as a seasoning on top of dishes as well as in stews and on grilled meats as flavouring.
+Za'atar is a Levantine cuisine mix of herbs and spices, including marjoram, sumac, thyme, sesame seeds, and others.
+It is used as a seasoning on top of dishes, in stews, and as a flavouring on grilled meats.

 In this dish, za'atar helps brighten the otherwise boring fried eggs with a herby finish.
 The spices are mild and flavourful.
-This is a very simple recipe and I include it in my blog as how a simple seasoning can change an otherwise everyday dish to something special.
+This is a very simple recipe, and I include it in my blog as an example of how a simple seasoning can change an otherwise everyday dish into something special.

-I have not cooked enough from this book, but every time I cook from it I love the flavours and dishes.
+I have not cooked enough from this book, but I love the flavours and dishes every time I do.
 A book filled with wonderful recipes from Lebanon is a treat to have and cook from.
-Easy-to-follow recipes make me want to pick up this cookbook and make super delicious dinners every night.
+The easy-to-follow recipes make me want to pick up this cookbook and make super delicious dinners every night.
 I highly recommend this cookbook for authentic flavours from the region.

 For more wonderful recipes from this cookbook, click here.